This Palm Springs Guide is for you if you saw the “City Guide: A Great Day in Palm Springs” video featured on the Jumprope app:

 Palm Springs Guide for a Day Trip: Step 3, MidMod and Classic California Details

-Continue to stroll, keeping your eyes peeled not just for the many cool fountains (like the ones you’ll see in the video above), but for many, many lovely MidMod/Classic California details—like, this swoopy bank frequented by a certain Miss Judy Jetson.
-Ok, not really, but…you see what I mean.
+Continue to stroll, keeping your eyes peeled not just for the many cool fountains—there are more in the video above—but for many, many lovely MidMod/Classic California details.

 Or palm trees with hula skirts….

-When you keep your eyes open, you find little visual amuses bouches all over the place, like this steel fence thing….Need a chilled out, stroll-friendly break, heavy on MidMod architecture and design?
+When you keep your eyes open, you find little visual amuses bouches all over the place.
+Alas, I didn’t note where this is.
+Do you know?
+Please leave a comment!Need a chilled out, stroll-friendly break, heavy on MidMod architecture and design?
 Check out our Palm Springs Guide: 8 Steps to an Awesome SoCal Day.
 Click To Tweet

 Palm Springs Guide for a Day Trip: Step 4, P.S.
 Museum Architecture and Design Center